leblocks/hopcsharp.nvim/README.md

 #### roadmap

 * hop_to_implementation
-    * from class to subclass
-    * from interface to implementation
+    * tests
     * from method def in a interface to implementation?
-    * tests

 * make it faster (init_database)
     * profile! mooore